ReezanTimilsina/Diabetes-prediction/README.md

 # Diabetes-prediction
-Hands on Machine Learning using python and Support Vendor Machine
+Hands on Machine Learning using python and Support Vector Machine